Q&A

 [2.Q] What are the penalties for exceeding the 70 kg total limit or are there only penalties for exceeding the 50 kg single configuration limit?
 Are there penalties for exceeding the $22K cost limit?

 [2.A] The 70 kg total mass and $22K are strict limits.
-In a real space program you will typically be given strict weight, size, and budget limits, and short of exceptional circumstances will be expected to stick to it.
+In an actual space program you will typically be given strict weight, size, and budget limits, and short of exceptional circumstances will be expected to stick to it.
 If you rover is over 70 kg you will have to discard parts, drill holes, or whatever it takes until your rover is under the limit.

 [3.Q] Is a magnetometer allowed for navigation?
 We designed our navigation system using a magnetometer, then realized the magnetic field on Mars is not sufficient to use on an actual Mars Rover.